Execution Guided Line-by-Line Code Generation: Method

+At each step \(i\), given a previously generated token sequence \(w_{<i}\), the LLM {$M$} assigns a probability distribution $M(w_i \mid p_{\text{inst}, w_{<i}})$, which is conditioned on the instruction prompt \(p_{\text{inst}}\).
+This generation proceeds iteratively until reaching a maximum token length \(N_{\text{max}}\) or an end-of-code token.
+We build the instruction prompt by injecting the instruction task to the prompt template.
+We first run the model to produce an initial \bl{output sequence} {$p_{\text{pre}}$} based on $p_{\text{inst}}$:

+\bl{The generated sequence $p_{\text{pre}}$ contains reasoning tokens that precede the final executable solution.
+We identify the beginning of this solution block at index $i_{\text{solution}}$ by locating a special start-of-code token, which is defined in \(p_0 \).
+We then define the prefix of all preceding tokens, $p_{\text{pre-sol}}$, as:}

+\bl{Additionally, we define an index \( i_{\text{dyn}} \) that marks the end of the final few-shot example within the instruction prompt \(p_{\text{inst}} \), which is used to inject future signals into the prompt.}

-The prompt $p_{\text{sol}}$ that we pass to the LLM is created autoregressively by aggregating executable code tokens into \( p_{\text{pre}} \).
-This prompt contains partial solutions that are updated until the solution is formed.
+The prompt $p_{\text{sol}}$ that we pass to the LLM is \bl{constructed} autoregressively by aggregating executable code tokens into \bl{\( p_{\text{pre-sol}} \) as formalized later in ~\autoref{eq:p_sol} of ~\autoref{subsec:inference_loop}}.
+This prompt contains partial solutions that are \bl{progressively} updated until the solution is formed.